 - Assistance with toileting/bedpan/incontinence care with cleanup of bath area afterward

-- Shopping and errands (we do not provide transportation for clients, although, shopping or pharmacy errands can be provided on a cash-only basis – no more than $50 change and the receipt will be provided to the client)
+- Shopping and errands (we do not provide transportation for clients, although, shopping or pharmacy errands can be provided on a cash-only basis – no more than $50 (no cards or personal checks) and change & receipt will be provided to the client)